synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 // WebSocket Hub: Establish a socket between browser and SNAP Connect Web server.
 Provide API to send/receive messages
 ```

-Javascript doesn’t really have “true” classes, but you can get the same effect by using a Javascript dictionary that *contains* the “member” variables and functions you would want such a class to have.
-So, you could read “var wsHub” as “class wsHub”.
+Javascript doesn"t really have "true" classes, but you can get the same effect by using a Javascript dictionary that *contains* the "member" variables and functions you would want such a class to have.
+So, you could read "var wsHub" as "class wsHub".

 ```js
 var wsHub = {
     socket: null,
 ```

 Javascript syntax can be a little klunky.
-Here what the code is saying is “start is a function that does...”.
+Here what the code is saying is "start is a function that does...".

 ```js
     start: function() {
         var host = "ws://" + location.host + "/wshub"
 ```

-All Web Socket connections have the URL prefix “ws:”. “location.host” is provided to us by the web browser.
-The correct URL ending is “/wshub” because that is what we named it back in app_server.py.
+All Web Socket connections have the URL prefix "ws:". "location.host" is provided to us by the web browser.
+The correct URL ending is "/wshub" because that is what we named it back in app_server.py.

 ```js
         // Detect WebSocket support